 Conservation research has a long tradition at the Bavarian Academy for Nature Conservation and Landscape Management (ANL).
-Already in 1977, shortly after its founding, the first research projects were awarded.
-In 1982 with the amendment of the Bavarian Nature Conservation Act (BayNatSchG), the ANL was being given the statutory mandate "application-oriented ecological research".
-This should happen in the form of its own scientific work, and to cooperate with universities and other academic institutions.
+Already in 1977, shortly after its foundation, the first research projects were awarded.
+In 1982 with the amendment of the Bavarian Nature Conservation Act (BayNatSchG), the ANL was being given a statutory mandate with reference to "application-oriented ecological research".
+The ANL was encouraged to fulfill this mandate through the course of its own scientific work and to cooperate with universities and other academic institutions.
 In the following years the extent of scientific topics as well as the financial resources increased considerably.
-Thus it became possible to handle major research projects.
-In total several hundred research projects were being in progress by the ANL in the last 35 years.
+Thus, it became possible to take on major research projects.
+In total, several hundred research projects have been conducted by the ANL during the last 35 years.

-The research trend in universities is more and more in biochemical and microbiological areas.
-So it is very important to have a research institution like the ANL to get answers in nature conservation and landscape management.
-The ANL has the important task and obligation to correspond in this area.
-Conservation research is and remains an indispensable foundation to provide guide lines for practical conservation work.
+The research trend in universities tends more and more toward biochemistry, molecular biology and microbiology.
+It is, therefore, very important to have a research institution like the ANL to pursue answers to questions posed in the areas of nature conservation and landscape management.
+The ANL has the important task and obligation to act in this area.
+Conservation research has been and remains an indispensable foundation that provides guide lines for practical conservation work.
 This argumentation will always be based on results of scientific work.

-Important criterion in selecting research topics is therefore to ensure the best possible results in direct implementation of conservation practices.
+An important criterion for the selection of research topics is, therefore, to ensure the highest quality results possible in order to directly implement conservation practices.
 In addition, the results are incorporated into all courses and events of the academy.
-This enables an efficient dissemination of the results of research.
+This enables the efficient dissemination of the research results.

-The Bavarian Academy for Nature Conservation and Landscape Management (ANL) is a non-university research institution in the business of the Bavarian State Ministry for Environment and Health (StMUG).
+The Bavarian Academy for Nature Conservation and Landscape Management (ANL) is a non-university research institution within the context of the Bavarian State Ministry for Environment and Consumer protection (StMUV)